 Travelers can choose between a shuttle, minibus, sleeper bus, private car, a combination of train and cab, or renting a motorbike to get to Sapa from Hanoi.
 I will break down these options based on how much effort is required to make plans through three categories: ease of booking, interior comfort, and expected experiences.

 - 2/5 for minibus and shuttle bus – bad seats but the cheapest option

 - 3/5 for express bus – soft, comfortable seat

 - 4/5 for sleeper bus – lots of space and ability to sleep

-Expected experiences – 3/5 – non-stop ride, hard to take pictures of scenery
+Expected experiences: 3/5 – non-stop ride, hard to take pictures of scenery

 It is easy to book these buses and difficult to get scammed, which makes them good options.
-Book directly through your hotel receptionists in Hanoi for ease.
+Book directly through your hotel receptionist in Hanoi for ease.
 Or you can get a ticket at almost any travel agency in the Old Quarter, where you can consult experts about the quality, services, and price of the ride.
 You can also try booking online.
 But I only recommend reserving the ticket via telephone and pay later when you get on the bus.
-Online payment often leads to scams and service providers’ problems.
+Online payment often leads to scams and service provider problems.

 I have compiled the express bus and sleeper bus departure times throughout the day; pick-up from your hotel is widely available also, you can ask the front desk about booking:

 - Morning, 6:00 – 7:00 AM, arrives at noon in Sapa